Koppelman formulas on the A_1-singularity

 Another extension of the $\dbar$-operator is the minimal closed extension, i.e., the strong extension $\dbar_s^{(p)}$ of $\dbar_{sm}$, which is the graph closure of $\dbar_{sm}$ in $L^p_{0,q}(X) \times L^p_{0,q+1}(X)$, so $\varphi \in \Dom \dbar_s^{(p)} \subset L^p_{0,q}(X)$, if there exists a sequence of smooth forms $\{\varphi_j\}_j \subset L^p_{0,q}(X)$ with support away from the singularity, i.e.,

 such that

 as $j\rightarrow \infty$.

 On smooth varieties, these extensions coincide by Friedrichs' extension lemma, see for example \cite{LiMi}*{Theorem~V.2.6}.
-From our results, or the other results about the $\dbar$-equation on the $A_1$-singularity as mentioned below, it is not immediately clear whether the $\dbar_w$ and $\dbar_s$ operators are indeed different on $X$.
-However, on other varieties, one can write explicitly examples of functions which are in $\Dom \dbar_w$, but not in $\Dom \dbar_s$.
+From our results below, it will follow that in $L^2$ on the $A_1$-singularity, the $\dbar_w$ and $\dbar_s$ operators do indeed coincide.
+In $L^p$ for more general $p$, it is not clear to us whether the $\dbar_w$ and $\dbar_s$ operators still coincide on the $A_1$-singularity.
+On other varieties, one can however write explicitly examples of functions which are in $\Dom \dbar_w$, but not in $\Dom \dbar_s$, even in $L^2$.

 \begin{ex} Let $Z$ be the cusp